elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

 ### PAM in Action again

-Now let&#8217;s block *user2* from logging in via ssh and allow *user1* to only login from a specific IP.
+Now let's block *user2* from logging in via ssh and allow *user1* to only login from a specific IP.
 This was actually covered in the security guide but in separate steps.
-First let&#8217;s enable the **pam_access** module for sshd.
+First let's enable the **pam_access** module for sshd.
 This is done by adding the following to the **/etc/pam.d/sshd** file:

     account     required     pam_access.so

-Lastly let&#8217;s add the following to the **/etc/security/access.conf** file:
+Lastly let's add the following to the **/etc/security/access.conf** file:

     + : user1 : 192.168.2.2
     - : user2 : ALL